Frequently Asked Questions

 When choosing the best film school to kick start your career, it's important to ask a lot of questions.

-If you don't find the answers you need to choose MPI, please call us.
+If you don't find the answers you need to choose Motion Picture Institute, please call us.
 We're happy to provide all the answers you need to make an informed decision!

 Q: When do classes start?